 Vision Boards and Children :

-Of course once I started tinkering with mine at home Megan obviously wanted to make one.
-Unlike me she had very definite ideas about what she wanted to put onto hers.
+Of course, once I started tinkering with mine at home Megan obviously wanted to make one.
+Unlike me, she had very definite ideas about what she wanted to put onto hers.
 I wasn’t surprised by her desire to find words and imagines inspired by dancing, especially ballet.
-One of our new year traditions is to watch the ballet at Lighthouse Poole.
-We have been going for 6 years now and it’s such a special time for the both of us.
-This year we saw Saint Petersburg Classic Ballet performing the fairytale, The Sleeping Beauty.
-Tchaikovsky’s glorious score sets the scene for the romantic story of Princess Aurora rescued from a deep sleep by her valiant Prince.
-Wicked Carabosse and the beautiful Lilac Fairy are joined by a host of fairytale characters, a highlight being Puss in Boots he was superb.
-I love the ballet.
+We love the ballet.
 The music, the performance, the soft beat of pointe shoes on the ground, it’s truly a magical experience.
 Megan also filled her Vision Board with food and cute pictures of animals!
 I love her style!

-Have you created a Vision Board for 2019?
-Where do you hang yours so you can see everyday, in your office?
+Are you planning to create a Vision Board?
+Where do you hang yours so you can see every day, in your office?
 In your bedroom?
 Do you add to it through the year?
-I shall definitely put bits away for next years board.
+I’ve started a collection of words for my future Vision Board.